Website information architecture: define a lean approach

-A user experience is only as good as your information architecture.
-Here lead UX consultant Nazar Ali Khan explores how a systematic, lean approach ensures that your information architecture evolves in line with the needs of your users and the business.
+Your UX is only as good as your website information architecture.
+Here lead UX consultant Nazar Ali Khan explores explores an information architecture framework that ensures your information architecture evolves in line with the needs of your users and the business.

 Every great user experience is built on the foundations of a well-organised information architecture.
 After all, a user’s ability to journey through your site or app, and find the content or product they’re looking for, depends on it.